TheImagingSource/tiscamera/doc/pages/tutorial.rst

 Streaming
 =========

-For image retrieval the gstreamer element :any:`tcamsrc` is used.
+For image retrieval, use the GStreamer element :any:`tcamsrc`.

 Available Caps
 --------------

-For an overview over supported gstreamer caps type the following into a terminal:
+For an overview of supported GStreamer caps, type the following into a terminal:

 .. code-block:: sh

    tcam-ctrl -c <SERIAL>

-The printed caps are gstreamer compatible and can be copy-pasted for configuration purposes.
+The printed caps are GStreamer compatible and can be copy-pasted for configuration purposes.

 .. tabs::